VerdommeMan/convert-to-human-readable-numbers/README.md

 ## Customization
 ### Specify the numbers behind the decimal point
 This module allows you the specify the precision, when given a precision of zero, it will remove the decimal point.
+Note that the precision will round like `math.round`.

 ### Option to remove trailing zeros
 This module has a option to remove trailing zeros when you set a precision.